Washington Park Subdivision

-The Washington Park Subdivision is the name of the historic 3-city block by 4-city block subdivision in the northwest corner of the Woodlawn community area, on the South Side of Chicago in Illinois that stands in the place of the original Washington Park Race Track.
-The area evolved as a redevelopment of the land previously occupied by the racetrack.
-It was originally an exclusively white neighborhood that included residential housing, amusement parks, and beer gardens.
+The Washington Park Subdivision is the name of the historic 3-city block by 4-city block subdivision in the northwest corner of the Woodlawn community area, on the South Side of Chicago in Illinois that stands in the place of the 19th century Washington Park Race Track.
+The area evolved as a redevelopment of the land previously occupied by the racetrack and became an exclusively white neighborhood, which included residential housing, amusement parks, and beer gardens.

-During the late 1920s and 1930s, the area became the subject of discriminatory twenty-year covenants (private real-estate agreements), which at first had been upheld by the United States Supreme Court but were later determined to be unenforceable by the court, beginning with a challenge in a seminal case brought by Carl Hansberry.
+During the late 1920s and 1930s, the area became the subject of racist and discriminatory twenty-year covenants (private real-estate agreements), which at first had been upheld by the United States Supreme Court but were later determined to be unenforceable by the court, beginning with a challenge in a seminal case brought by Carl Hansberry.
 The case is a vital part of legal studies and considered an important part of a broad class of histories.
-The play Raisin in the Sun is based on Lorraine Hansberry's struggles in this neighborhood.
+The play Raisin in the Sun is inspired in part by Lorraine Hansberry's struggles in this neighborhood.

 Location

-Due to the non-rectangular shape of the Washington Park community area, the original Washington Park Race Track actually occupied the Southern two-thirds of the Washington Park Subdivision, which is a 4-city block (8 east-west half-blocks) by 3-city block area in northwest corner of the Woodlawn community area and bounded by Dr. Martin Luther King Drive to the west, South Cottage Grove Avenue to the East, East 60th Street to the North and East 63rd Street to the South.
-This is the area directly south of Washington Park and both south and east of the Washington Park community area.
-It would be part of the Washington Park community area if the community area were to complete its logical proper rectangle.
+The Washington Park community area occupies the Southern two-thirds of the former Washington Park Race Track.
+The area is a 4-city block (8 east-west half-blocks) by 3-city block area in northwest corner of the Woodlawn community area and bounded by Dr. Martin Luther King Drive to the west, South Cottage Grove Avenue to the East, East 60th Street to the North and East 63rd Street to the South.
+This area is directly south of Washington Park and both south and east of the Washington Park community area.

 Historical significance

 Between 1884 and 1905, the race track occupied part of the area now known as Washington Park Subdivision.
-After the city outlawed gambling, the area was redeveloped as a residential housing subdivision with neighboring commercial recreation such as the White City amusement park that flourished until the Great Depression.
+After the city outlawed horse race track betting, the area was redeveloped as a residential housing subdivision with neighborhood commercial recreation such as the White City amusement park that flourished until the Great Depression.
 The neighborhood also included a beer garden that was remodeled by Frank Lloyd Wright.